The DIY Private Practice Owner

 So what’s the moral of the story?
 Consider outsourcing.

 Many of us hesitate to spend money paying someone else to do something we believe we can learn through YouTube or even ChatGPT.
-But the reality is this: your time is expensive.
+But the reality is this: your time is expensive and you can only grow so far as you know.
 The hours spent trying to understand the difference between a heading and a subheading, a meta description, or a URL slug could be hours spent in the therapy room actually generating revenue.